Learnosity/learnosity-sdk-php/README.md

 * timestamp (optional - the SDK will generate this for you)
 * user_id (optional - not necessary for all APIs)

-^Note – the SDK accepts JSON and native PHP arrays.
+^Note – the SDK accepts a JSON string and native PHP arrays.

 **secret**<br>
 Your private key, as provided by Learnosity.